rnietoe/Training/docs/AWS/02-Storage.md

 * AWS FSx for **windows file server** provides resilient storage for Windows instances
     * Based on **SMB** (Windows Server Message Block)
+    * integrates with Windows file shares, not with Amazon S3.
 * AWS FSx for **Lustre**
     * Optimised file system
     * can store data on S3